|

 Safety and Ventilation

-If your kitchenette is a true cooking space, you can’t have fumes and odors getting trapped in the basement.
+If your kitchenette is a true cooking space, fumes and odors can't get trapped in the basement.
 Proper ventilation is important for not only safety but also comfort in the space.
 You will also want to work with a contractor who is familiar with local codes around basement renovations.
-Implementing sprinklers, smoke alarms, CO2 monitors, and clear escape routes should all be part of your plan too.
+Implementing sprinklers, smoke alarms, CO2 monitors, and clear escape routes should all be part of your plan, too.

 Size and Storage